arrenree/KDB/README.md

 <hr>

-## 🔵 25.8 Create a function, fib, that takes a fibonnaci sequence as its argument and returns the sequence complete with the next entry ##
+**🔵 25.8 Create a function, fib, that takes a fibonnaci sequence as its argument and returns the next entry**

 ```q
 / the fib seq = 1 + prior